 Self-care strategies for our new-normal

-It’s still a bit of an unknown quantity, but health experts are warning that everyone’s mental health is likely to be pushed to the limit as the consequences of the Covid-19 pandemic continue to play out.
+The impacts are still unravelling, but health experts are fairly certain that everyone’s mental health has been – and will be – pushed to the limit as the consequences of the Covid-19 pandemic continue to play out.

 Even in the best of times, LGBTQ people tend to be grappling with a few more mental health risk factors than most.
 It makes sense that we should all be prepared for things to get tougher and more stressful in the months ahead.